Building on trust

-If employees trust their managers they are more likely to stay in their jobs so building trust makes sense as an engagement strategy for HR leaders.
+Employees are more likely to stay in their jobs if they trust their managers.
+This means building trust makes sense as an engagement strategy for HR leaders.
 A key component is consistency – do what you say you are going to do and ensure that everyone is treated fairly.

-Jack Welch, who used to be CEO of GE maintains that management is all about earning trust and he recommends making everyone part of the conversation:
+Jack Welch, former CEO of GE maintains that management is all about earning trust and he recommends making everyone part of the conversation:

 - Get feedback from as many people as possible